 The Gardens

-Longleaf Botanical Gardens sits next door, connected to the museum campus but operating in a completely different register.
+Longleaf Botanical Gardens sits next door, connected to the museum campus but it feels completely different.
 Where the museum is dense and curated, the gardens are open and unhurried.
-Fifteen acres of native plantings, walking trails, and open meadow spread across the hillside, built around the idea that a garden should feel like it belongs to the land it's on.
+Fifteen acres of walking trails and open meadow spread across the hillside.
+It's mostly native plants: longleaf pine, oakleaf hydrangea, native azaleas, ferns and wildflowers that shift with the seasons.

 Around the Campus